Exhilarating. Romantic. Dramatic.

 These are just a few of the words that describe Cornwall’s beaches during the winter months, when the storm-tossed seas take centre stage.

 Wrap up for bracing coastal walks, then warm up in a cosy beach cafe.
-Watch out for hard-core surfers chasing the biggest waves.
-It can be an adrenaline rush just watching them!
+Watch out for hardy surfers chasing the biggest waves – just watching them can be an adrenaline rush!

 Our favourite locations for winter wave watching in Cornwall

-5. Gunwalloe (also known as Church Cove), on the Lizard peninsula, is impressive at any time of the year.
+Gunwalloe, on the Lizard peninsula, is impressive at any time of the year.
 Don’t miss the tiny church nestled right by the beach, which dates back to the 15th century.
 They don’t call it ‘church of the storms’ for nothing – even on a fairly calm day you can hear the waves when you’re inside.
+The historic Halzephron Innis just a short walk from the beach and is steeped in smuggling history.

 And if you venture up on the cliff path, look out for the smugglers’ passage cut into the rocks!